bwire40/bwire40/README.md

 I'm Bwire from Kenya, and I do design and development.
 I really enjoy learning new technologies, languages, and frameworks such as React and Django.
 I also work well with WordPress.

-Skills: LARAVEL / REACT / JS / HTML / CSS
+Skills: LARAVEL / REACT/ REACT NATIVE / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Laravel /Flutter
+- 🌱 I’m currently learning Laravel / React Native
 - 👯 I’m looking to collaborate on Javascript and php projects
 - 📫 How to reach me: emmanuelbwire80@gmail.com